taltrui/tomasaltrui.dev/src/pages/blog/tanstack-start-app-with-better-auth.md

 ## Initial comments

-I been trying out Tanstack Start for a while now, I think the dev experience is amazing, it is pretty simple to grasp and it is way less complex overall than Next and Remix.
+I've been trying out Tanstack Start for a while now, I think the dev experience is amazing, it is pretty simple to grasp and it is way less complex overall than Next and Remix.

-Since I been tinkering with some integrations: Neon, Convex, Netlify, Cloudflare, Clerk, Supabase, Prisma, and some other I may be forgetting, I though it would be good to write down the stack that worked best for me.
+Since I've been tinkering with some integrations: Neon, Convex, Netlify, Cloudflare, Clerk, Supabase, Prisma, and some other I may be forgetting, I thought it would be good to write down the stack that worked best for me.

 What is best for me (maybe it is for you too)?
 - I'm cheap, so I didn't want to spend too much on MVPs to try out my ideas